pupilfirst/pupilfirst/docs/courses.md

 ### Thumbnail

-This image will be displayed in the user's home page, when listing the courses that the student has access to.
+This image will be displayed in the user's dashboard page, when listing the courses that the student has access to.

 The image should have an aspect ratio of 2:1, with a suggested resolution of `768x384` (WxH).